diffusor/taketake/README.md

 that is timestamped with some meaningless date and time.

-For example, some Casio digital pianos set the creation and last modified times to the same exact point in time.
-Roland pianos seem to reset to a baked-in date and time on power-on, and then run their clock like normal from there.
+For example, some Casio digital pianos set the creation and last modified times of all `.wav` files they create to the same exact point in time.
+Roland pianos seem to reset their clocks on power-on to a baked-in date and time, and then run their clock like normal from there.
 Relative times between takes in the same session are correct, but there is no correlation across power cycles.

 # [talkytime](https://diffusor.github.io/taketake/talkytime.html)